OpenLMIS/openlmis-template-service/TESTING.md

 ```

 E2E tests should:
-* cover workflow's happy paths
+* Cover workflow happy paths:
-  * basic requisition workflow
+  * Basic requisition workflow;
-  * basic ordering workflow
+  * Basic order workflow;
-  * sending stock events
+  * Sending stock events.
-* not cover edge cases which require multiple steps from different microservices
+* Not cover edge cases which require multiple steps from different microservices:
-  * sending data from requisition to stockmanagement service
+  * Sending data from the requisition to the stockmanagement service.
-* cover checking functionalities depending on user’s rights
+* Cover checking functionalities dependent on user rights:
-  * presence of elements in navigation bar
+  * The presence of elements on the navigation bar;
-  * visibility of action buttons
+  * The visibility of action buttons;
-  * editable fields in forms
+  * Editable fields in forms.
-* check UI differences depending on choosing given options
+* Check UI differences dependent on choosing specific options:
-  * how requisition product grid screen behaves for emergency and regular requisitions
+  * How the requisition product grid screen behaves for emergency and regular requisitions;
-  * differences between stock based and non-stock based requisitions
+  * Differences between stock-based and non-stock-based requisitions;
-  * differences between working with home and supervised facility
+  * Differences between working with home and supervised facility.
-* not check any specific UI details
+* Not check any specific UI details:
-  * order of the columns in table
+  * The order of columns in tables;
-  * exact label naming
+  * Exact label names;
-  * the exact placement of inputs
+  * Exact placement of inputs;
-  * color of elements if it is not significant
+  * Colors of elements if they are not significant.

 ## Testing services dependent on external APIs
 OpenLMIS is using WireMock for mocking web services.
 An example integration test can be found here: